Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 I'd love to just scream this from every mountain top, write it across the sky in a big jet plane, and tattoo it on everyone's forehead in rainbow colored ink:

-So, I recently celebrated the two-year anniversary of my business as a social media and digital marketing consultant. *Champagne-popping sound here–wooot!*
+So, I recently celebrated the anniversary of my business as a social media and digital marketing consultant. *Champagne-popping sound here--wooot!*

-And I did a bit of soul-digging to see what’s new inside of me that wasn’t there when I got started.
-That whole starting-off the business bit was basically like driving a convertible off a cliff, Thelma and Louise style, bidding 9-to-5 employment good-bye forever.
+And I did a bit of soul-digging to see what was new inside of me that wasn't there when I got started.
+That whole starting-off the business bit was basically like driving a convertible off a cliff, Thelma and Louise style, bidding 9-to-5 employment goodbye forever.
 You can read about it here.

-So, looking back on the last two years, I cannot describe what’s happened in any better way than to say starting your own business is a wretchedly self-torturous, yet spiritually exhilarating thrill ride.
+So, looking back on the first few years, I cannot describe what's happened in any better way than to say starting your own business is a wretchedly self-torturous, yet spiritually exhilarating thrill ride.